-Definition of Risk-Weighted Assets.
-As of March 2021.
-RWAs were calculated in accordance with both the Advanced and Standardized Capital Rules.
+Definition of RWAs.
+As of September 2021, RWAs were calculated in accordance with both the Standardized and Advanced Capital Rules.

-For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Advanced and Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2020 Form 10-K for additional information about our regulatory capital requirements.
+See "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements (Unaudited)" in the Quarterly Report on Form 10-Q for further information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Standardized and Advanced Capital Rules.
+Also, see "Regulation" in Part I, Item 1 "Business" in the 2020 Form 10-K for further information about regulatory capital requirements.